-Patients whose hearing loss is suspected or confirmed to be wholly or partly unexplained by anatomic or physiologic abnormalities (non-organic hearing loss) Patients who have a congenital profound hearing loss (no measurable or aidable hearing in both ears from birth) Any known factor that may restrict full insertion of the electrode array Patients with any known contraindication for cochlear implantation Patients whose primary concern is the suppression of tinnitus Patients in whom cochlear implantation would present an unacceptable risk to balance function Any serious concerns about medical fitness for surgery or cochlear implantation Participation in other research related to hearing loss while participating in the trial (i.e., until collection of primary outcome), including research that involves any changes to or use of hearing devices, changes to hearing care/management, or duplication of trial outcome assessments.
-Description of Cochlear Implantation interventions Unilateral CI with the option to receive a new hearing aid for the non-implanted ear.
+Unilateral CI with the option to receive a new hearing aid for the non-implanted ear.
 Programming and follow-up of the CI to be provided in accordance with the quality standards of the British Cochlear Implant Group (BCIG 2018, or latest version available).
 A CI system works by converting sound in the environment into electric pulses that stimulate the hearing nerve, allowing the brain to perceive sound.
 An implanted part of the CI is positioned under the skin behind the ear, which receives electrical signals from an external part of the CI worn behind the ear (sound processor) and delivers these signals to the inner ear (cochlea).
-The choice of CI system will be restricted to either the CI622 or CI632 CIs manufactured by Cochlear [TM] Ltd, whichever is routinely used by the CI centre as part of their standard practice, and whichever is the most appropriate CI for the patient as determined by the local clinical team.
-The choice of sound processor will be restricted to the CP1000, CP1110 or CP1150 devices manufactured by Cochlear [TM] Ltd, whichever are routinely used by the CI centre as part of their standard practice and deemed the most appropriate for the patient by the local clinical team, with an element of patient choice as appropriate.
+The choice of CI system will be restricted to either the Cl622 or Cl632 Cls manufactured by CochlearTM Ltd, whichever is routinely used by the CI centre as part of their standard practice, and whichever is the most appropriate CI for the patient as determined by the local clinical team.
+The choice of sound processor will be restricted to the CP1000, CP1110 or CP1150 devices manufactured by CochlearTM Ltd, whichever are routinely used by the CI centre as part of their standard practice and deemed the most appropriate for the patient by the local clinical team, with an element of patient choice as appropriate.

 Participants will be offered an optional danalogic GN HA (or offered to have their existing HA optimised).
 If this offer is accepted by the participant, it will take place in line with usual clinical practice and no later than 6 months following CI activation.
-Hearing Aids Optional offer of bilateral danalogic GN acoustic HAs, with telephone follow up and ad-hoc face-to-face support as required.
-A HA optimisation appointment will be conducted with patients that do not elect to take up the offer.
-Fitting of both CIs and HAs will be in accordance with manufacturer recommendations and in line with UK clinical standards.
-Trial-specific clinical procedures will be provided in supplement to the trial protocol as Working Practice Documents (WPDs) Duration of trial Total duration of the trial is anticipated to be approximately 44 - 50 months.
-On average, each participant will participate in the trial for 18 months.
-The waiting times before treatment will vary for participants due to local factors and logistics, but the time between treatment and follow up is fixed and will not vary.